110-kenichi/mame/README.md

 *** Changes ***

+2.6.1.0 Fixed CH mode set 3 instead of 6 on YM2608.
+Affected only S/W emulation.
 2.6.0.0 Fixed crashing when FM operators was reset.
 		Fixed SSG tone frequency on real YM2608 chip.
 2.5.9.0 Supported downloading and opening a text file from the FM tone downloading dialog.
 The main reason is to make sure of the license and warning messages.